 – (NSF) insufficient funds and overdraft frequency are looked at.

 Other features and products:

 1. Advances are available in almost all states EXCEPT California.
 Term loans are available.

-– No origination or underwriting fees unless three or more advances are consolidated.
-Then those fees are still lower, $250 to consolidate 3 to 4 advances, $500 to $750 for 5 or more advances).
+– Low or no origination and underwriting fees.
+Fees as low as $250 to consolidate 3 to 4 positions, $500 to $750 for 5 or more.
 No NSF fees or other junk fees are charged.

 – This is first position funding only.
 This funding can be the only funding following a consolidation.
 A standard line of credit, credit card split loan, traditional bank loan.